jithinchandrankv/PDE4434/README.md

-It will process and display  color and number/type in window "Result"
+6.It will process and display  color and number/type in window "Result"